cobweb-eu/QA_wps_processes/readme.md

 ## Troubleshooting

-* Certain processing (e.g. blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
+* Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
+E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.